practo/tipoca-stream/redshiftsink/MASKING.md

 Masking when enabled masks all columns by default unless specified not to mask.

 ## Configuration
-Masking is configured using configuration file.
-There is a convention to be followed for specifying the configuration file name:
+Specification of what to unmask is specified using a configuration file.
 - Masking needs to be enabled in redshiftbatcher configuration. (to mask column values)
 - Masking needs to be enabled in redshiftloader configuration. (to choose correct column types)

 ### Convention:
+There is a convention for the mask configuration file name:
 ```
-If,
-    mask=true            (in redshiftbatcher config)
+If,     mask=true            (in redshiftbatcher config)
         maskConfigDir="/usr" (in redshiftbatcher config)
         topic="datapipe.inventory.customers"
+Then,
-Then, configuration file should be present at:
+        configuration file should be present at: /usr/inventory.yaml
-    /usr/inventory.yaml
 ```

 ## Features